School of Civil and Environmental Engineering, and Construction Management

 CE 4543.
 Project Design and Construction Management.
 (3-0) 3 Credit Hours.

 Prerequisites: EGR 3713, CE 3113, CE 3173, and either CE 3213 or CE 3233.
 Civil Engineering design process, project specifications, and construction management.
 Topics covered include design process/practices, project proposals, pricing, specifications, bidding strategies, project management/scheduling and project financing.
 The course forms the student teams for CE 4813 Civil Engineering Design and identifies projects.
 Students are trained on how to write Request for Proposals (RFPs) for the identified projects and how to write engineering consulting proposals in reply to the RFP.
 Students are also trained on how to present proposals to a panel of senior engineers at the end of the semester.
 Course must be taken the semester prior to taking CE 4813.
 (Formerly CE 3543.
 Credit cannot be earned for both CE 3543 and CE 4543.)
-Differential Tuition: $165.
+This course has Differential Tuition.
 Course fee: DL01 $75.

 CE 4603.
 Water Resources Engineering.
 (3-0) 3 Credit Hours.